isovalent/ebpf-docs/docs/linux/program-context/__sk_buff.md

 ### `mark`
 [:octicons-tag-24: v4.1](https://github.com/torvalds/linux/commit/9bac3d6d548e5cc925570b263f35b70a00a00ffd)

 This field is a general purpose 32 bit tag used in the network subsystem to carry metadata with global implications across network sub-subsystem.
-As an example, a driver could mark on incoming packet to be used by the ingress tc classifier-action sub-subsystem, netfilter, ipsec all to execute provisioned policies.[^1]
+As an example, a driver could mark on incoming packet to be used by the ingress traffic control classifier-action sub-subsystem, netfilter, IPsec all to execute provisioned policies.[^1]

 ### `queue_mapping`
 [:octicons-tag-24: v4.1](https://github.com/torvalds/linux/commit/9bac3d6d548e5cc925570b263f35b70a00a00ffd)